CentecNetworks/sai-plugin/README.md

 | Scheduler      |     Y       | Dtel           |     Planed  |

 # Testing
-The SAI plugin from CentecNetworks use PTF framework to do testing.
-We have more than 300 cases, include more than 250 cases from CentecNetwors, and 56 cases from official SAI project,More detail information refer to [PTF Tests](https://github.com/CentecNetworks/sai-plugin/wiki/PTF-Tests)
+The Centec SAI use PTF framework to do testing.
+The PTF Tests have more than 300 cases, include more than 250 cases from CentecNetwors, and 56 cases from official SAI project,More detail information refer to [PTF Tests](https://github.com/CentecNetworks/sai-plugin/wiki/PTF-Tests)

 # Contact us
  Website: [http://www.centecnetworks.com]